Planning to travel to Istanbul for the first time? Here are the best Istanbul travel tips you need to know to enjoy this incredible Turkish city.

 The advantage of this app is that it not only shows you the location of the place but also how to get there from your current location.

-The best part is that with this app you’re able to see all the details of the driver from the license number, name to phone number and on top of that, you’ll be able to see how much the journey cost with the fare calculator that is incorporated within the app.
+The best part is that with this app you’re able to see all the details of the driver from the license number, name to phone number and on top of that, you’ll be able to see how much the journey costs from the fare calculator that is incorporated within the app.
 “Think of BiTaksi as the uber version in Istanbul.”

 This is where the Trafi app comes in to show you all the available means of public transportation near your current location.

-The app shows you all the schedules of public transit, how long the journey will take and also the real-time traffic in that area for each particular mode of transport.
+The app shows you all the schedules of public transit, how long the journey will take, and also the real-time traffic in that area for each particular mode of transport.

-Other great apps to download while visiting Istanbul include; Sesli Sozluk to easily translate words and sentences from/to English and Turkish, Yandex.maps for easy navigation around Istanbul and Yemeksepeti for food delivery.
+Other great apps to download while visiting Istanbul include; Sesli Sozluk to easily translate words and sentences from/to English and Turkish, Yandex.maps for easy navigation around Istanbul, and Yemeksepeti for food delivery.

 5. Get a prepaid Turkish sim card

 When you visit Istanbul for the first time, it will be much easier to buy a prepaid sim card that is if your phone is unlocked.

 The best sim card will depend on personal requirements, so I advise you to walk up to both shops, compare the packages and prices and choose the one that suits your needs.

 6. Be aware of Istanbul’s traffic

 So, for short distances where you can walk, do so, instead of spending unnecessary time in traffic.
-Just make sure you know where you’re headed to, using some of the apps that I suggested above.
+Just make sure you know where you’re headed by using some of the apps that I suggested above.

-Since I come from Uganda which uses a left-hand traffic system, it took me time to get used to their system and a few times I ended up looking in the wrong direction before crossing the roads.
+Since I come from Uganda which uses a left-hand traffic system, it took me time to get used to their system, and a few times I ended up looking in the wrong direction before crossing the roads.

-7. Learn a few Turkish words before you go.
+7. Learn a few Turkish words before you go

 Turkish people are friendly and welcoming and speaking a few of their words or even making an effort to construct a sentence in Turkish will bring you closer to their hearts.

 During the time I visited Turkey, I knew a few words in Turkish, and every time I used them or tried to make a sentence, I’d see the Turks’ eyes light up more.

 - Hello: Merhabā (mehr-hah-bah)